bevan-philip/ynab-gocardless-sync/README.md

 ### Does this link transactions between accounts?
 No, you'll have to manually link those transactions in YNAB.
 This sadly also means it'll duplicate transactions between accounts on both ends.

+(It might be better to only link your current accounts.)

 ### How often can I do this?
 [The GoCardless API documentation](https://bankaccountdata.zendesk.com/hc/en-gb/articles/11528933493916-Bank-Account-Data-API-Usage-how-is-your-usage-number-calculated).

+### Renewing API access
+Unclear as I haven't gone through this, but you should be able to run `add-connection` again, and you'll be able to create a new requisition (connection).